-Our Baptist forefathers, the inerrantists tell us, embraced the doctrine of Biblical inerrancy, which belief supposedly led them unerringly to a doctrinal integrity.
+Our Baptist forefathers, the inerrantists tell us, embraced the doctrine of Biblical inerrancy, which belief supposedly lad them unerringly to a doctrinal integrity.
 Let me say that I love our Baptist forefathers and have honored them enough to study them and about them.
-But it is a matter of fact that many of them who believed in inerrancy held also to a belief in double predestination, by which doctrine they conceived that God from all eternity had predestined certain persons for heaven and others for hell.
-Evangelism, therefore, was an impertinence which blasphemed God.
-Other Baptists who believed in inerrancy affirmed that Christians could fall from grace-not a popular Baptist doctrine these days.
-Other inerrantists became unitarians in their Christological beliefs, others universalists, and some were so docetic in their Christological convictions that they denied that Jesus was a human being at all.
-These Baptist brethren were inerrantists.
-Did that fact endow them with a "doctrinal integrity?"
+But it is a matter of fact that many of them who believed in inerrancy held also to a belief in double predestination, by which doctnine they conceived that God from all eternity had predestined certain persons for heaven and others for tell.
+Evangelism, therefore, was an impertion neaven and others for tell.
+Evangelism, therefore, was an imperaffirmed that Christians could fall from grace-not a popular Baptist doctrine these days.
+Other inerrantists became unitarians in their in their Christological convictions that they denied that Jesus was a in their Christological convictions that they denied that Jesus was a buman being at all.
+These Baptist brethran were instrantists.
+Other in their Christological convictions that they denied that Jesus was a buman being at all.
+These Baptist brethran were instrantists.
+Other in their Christological convictions that they denied that Jesus was a buman being at all.
+These Baptist brethran were instrantists.
+Other buman being at all.
+These Baptist brethran were instrantists.
+Other

 We do not shape our Christian lives, personally or collectively, on the basis of a theory of inerrancy, but on the basis of God's revelation of himself to us in Jesus Christ.
 The Scriptures are indispensable to us, for in them we find the will of God expressed to us in the history of Israel and supremely in Christ.
-Through the Scriptures we know the Spirit who continues to bring the living Christ into our hearts.
-Through the Scriptures the prophets and appetles continue to witness to us, and through their testimony there are woven into the very fabric of our lives the great verities of our faith.
+Through the Scriptures we know the Spirit who continues to bring the living Christ into our bearts.
+Through the Scriptures the prophets and apostles continue to witness to us, and through their testimony there are woven into the very fabric of our lives the great verities of our faith.